© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks in Park Wood is a scheduled monument protected by Historic England under reference 1006923.
 View the official record →

-The Earthworks in Park Wood is a prehistoric monument located in Buckinghamshire, England.
+Earthworks in Park Wood is an ancient monument located in Buckinghamshire, consisting of linear defensive features and raised banks characteristic of Iron Age settlement patterns.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006923.

 Earthworks in Park Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006923.